 This list only scratches the surface of what recovery has to offer.
 If life feels like it will never get better, give it time.
 The recipe for excitement includes equal measures of patience, humility, accountability, and a dash of inventiveness.
 The totality of these qualities may seem like the polar opposite of excitement, but counterintuitive principles often frame the doorway to success.

-If you need help establishing a fulfilling life in recovery, please call the Process Recovery Center at (888) 649-1149.
+If you need help establishing a fulfilling life in recovery, please call the Process Recovery Center at (888) 649-1149 or contact us here.

 Autumn Khavari is the Process Recovery Center’s web content writer.
 She received an education in Substance Abuse Counseling from Beal College in Bangor, Maine.